 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Leasing a car may not be on an older person’s top-of-mind, but it can be a better option than buying a new car for some.
-Older adults on fixed incomes who want to drive a new car with the latest safety features every couple of years or who want a shorter financial commitment to their car could benefit from leasing over buying.
+Leasing a car may not be top-of-mind for an older person, but it can be a better option than buying a new car for some.
+Older adults on fixed incomes who want to drive a new car with the latest safety features every couple of years or who want a shorter financial commitment to their car could benefit from leasing rather than the long-term commitment of buying.

 6 benefits of leasing